Mounting a USB drive can become a real headache and maybe a waste of time, especially if you are new on Raspberry Pi and Linux commands.

 sudo mount -a

-And Raspbian will mount it automatically at each boot
+And Raspberry Pi OS will mount it automatically at each boot.

-Using the UUID rather than the device name (/dev/sda1) allows us to be sure this is the correct device.
+Using the UUID rather than the device name (/dev/sda1) allows us to be sure it is the correct device.

-When you use multiple USB key for example, the first connected will be sda1 but you can’t know which one it is physically.
+When you use multiple USB keys, for example, the first connection will be sda1 but you can’t know which one it is physically.

 With the UUID, you’re sure this is the good one.